Know what you need to start a yoga studio and how to secure funds to cover essential expenses.

 Disclaimer: The mentioned rates are subject to change at the lender’s discretion.

-Different lenders set different eligibility criteria that you need to fulfil to get approval.
+Different lenders set their own different eligibility criteria that you need to fulfil for an approval.
 Take a look at some basic requirements:

 Citizenship: You must be a resident of India